 Separate atlases are available for each State and Territory and for Australia.
-For each atlas there is a companion volume comprising the data on which the maps are based: for the Northern Territory, it is Volume 7.1.
+For each atlas there is a companion volume comprising the data on which the maps are based: for Victoria, it is Volume 3.1.
 Both of these can be purchased from Government Info Shops in the capital cities.